MarshalJoe/joecmarshall/content/posts/two-hundred-and-fifty-users-in-three-weeks.md

 Looking at the sign ups driven from the post Sunday night and the continued activity through the next day, we got a growth of over a 100 subscribers - enough to put us over the 250 mark!

-## Postmortem
+## Lessons Learned

 1. One lesson learned from the data is that we can experiment with moving the form closer to the traffic.
-See late in this post for this idea in action!
+See late in this post for this idea in action (that's *agility*).

 2. [Netlify](https://netlify.com) again seems like a great choice for its ability to easily weather these sorts of traffic surges.
 It would be technological malpractice to host essentially a landing page on a web application framework, (on some low-memory Digital Ocean droplet if we're nasty) but nevertheless, going for the most stripped down, static, easily hosted option has paid off.

 3. [Hacker News](https://news.ycombinator.com) is awesome.
-Sometimes the criticism needs to be taken with a grain of salt - the VC/marketing/growth crowd and the programmer/hacker crowd sometimes results in a sort of split brain - but even the quality of it can tell you a lot.
+Sometimes the criticism needs to be taken with a grain of salt - the VC/marketing/growth crowd and the programmer/hacker crowd sometimes results in a sort of split brain - but the quality and distribution of it can tell you a lot.

+4. The sugar high off a boost like this lasts for another day or so after the original post, at most.
+After that it begins to level off.
+It might eventual shift the needle on something organic, or otherwise support the site in some other way, but the immediate impact is over.

+5. The readers of Hacker News seemed to respond to reading about other people struggling with the same barriers and with the same goals (e.g. building something your own, even if it's small).
+It was a great note of support and validation that even on a small scale, for something that doesn't require vast technical innovation, there's interest in just hearing some one think through things out loud.

 ## Downsides